Photo by Michelle Arcila Opsvik

 This collaborative quartet featuring the legendary Berlin trumpet player Axel Dörner, along with his younger contemporary, the heated saxophonist Mia Dyberg, as well as the highly innovative Danish bassist and sound-sculptor Asger Thomsen, and the poetry and piano playing of Eliot Cardinaux, evokes a highly controlled style of imaginative listening in which each choice the musicians make as improvisers has a profound affect on how the music evolves and is charged with meaning.

 Concrete Poetry of Eliot Cardinaux

 “The Cemented Image” is a term Cardinaux uses to describe his attempt at breaking down the unyielding normalcy by which we continuously and unconsciously attain rote meaning from existence.
-Through imagistic, concrete poetry, Cardinaux tries to detonate the center of a hard-layered totalitarian reality, to conceive of forms that are paradoxically formless in nature, such as movement, memory, desire, and like one of his heroes, the Chinese menglong poet Bei Dao called: Forms of Distance.
+Through imagistic, concrete poetry, Cardinaux tries to detonate the center of a hard-layered totalitarian reality, to conceive of forms that are paradoxically formless in nature, such as movement, memory, desire, and like one of his heroes, the Chinese menglong poet Bei Dao called them: Forms of Distance.
 Cardinaux’s poems attempt to shatter the monotonous sameness that pervades modern life, making tangible those forces that are more reliable to serve the reader.

-This selection of poems from Cardinaux’s written work to date will include poetry from Guide to Torment, time’schange, The Gown of Entry, 21 Leaves, Still Life, A Future Companion, and Nativity.
+This selection of poems from Cardinaux’s written work to date will include poetry from Guide to Torment, time’schange, The Gown of Entry, 21 Leaves, Still Life, A Future Companion, and Nativity

 No Dreams Here